kannibalox/pyrosimple/docs/rtorrent-config.md

 Any version of rTorrent >=0.9.6 is supported, however the efficiency improvements and JSON-RPC support that have been added to [jesec/rtorrent](https://github.com/jesec/rtorrent) make it highly recommended.
-If you prefer a nice UI (among other quality-of-life fixes), consider [rTorrent-PS](https://github.com/pyroscope/rtorrent-ps) as well.
+If you prefer a nice TUI (among other quality-of-life fixes), consider [rTorrent-PS](https://github.com/pyroscope/rtorrent-ps) as well.